-2.2.3 Transfer of Handguns (Clauses 21 to 23 and 25)
+2.2.5 Transfer of Handguns (Clauses 21 to 23 and 25)

-Sections 23 and following of the Firearms Act set out the rules governing the transfer of firearms and ammunition.
-In particular, section 23.2 of the Act specifies that a person may transfer a prohibited or restricted firearm if, at the time of the transfer,
+Sections 23 to 32 of the Firearms Act set out the rules governing the transfer of firearms and ammunition.
+In particular, section 23.2(1) of the Act specifies that

-- (a) the transferee holds a licence authorizing the transferee to acquire and possess that kind of firearm; - (b) the transferor has no reason to believe that the transferee is not authorized to acquire and possess that kind of firearm; - (c) the transferor informs the Registrar of the transfer; - (d) if the transferee is an individual, the transferor informs a chief firearms officer of the transfer and obtains the authorization of the chief firearms officer for the transfer; - (e) a new registration certificate for the firearm is issued in accordance with this Act; and - (f) the prescribed conditions are met.
+- [a] person may transfer a prohibited or restricted firearm if, at the time of the transfer, - (a) the transferee holds a licence authorizing the transferee to acquire and possess that kind of firearm; - (b) the transferor has no reason to believe that the transferee is not authorized to acquire and possess that kind of firearm; - (c) the transferor informs the Registrar of the transfer; - (d) if the transferee is an individual, the transferor informs a chief firearms officer of the transfer and obtains the authorization of the chief firearms officer for the transfer; - (e) a new registration certificate for the firearm is issued in accordance with this Act; and - (f) the prescribed conditions are met.

-Clause 21 amends section 23.2(1) of the Firearms Act to add paragraph (d.1), which introduces a rule to limit the transfer of handguns to individuals who hold an authorization to carry for a handgun and high-level sport shooting athletes and their coaches who meet the prescribed criteria.
+Clause 21 of Bill C-21amends section 23.2(1) of the Firearms Act to add paragraph (d.1), which introduces a rule to limit the transfer of handguns to individuals who hold an authorization to carry in respect of a handgun and high-level sport shooting athletes and their coaches who meet the prescribed criteria.